Sana-Aparna123/terraformcodebase/ReadMe.md

       - terraform state mv<resource-old-name> <resource-new-name>
       - terraform state pull >> state.json  #To check the statefile.

 * Task-3
    - Terraform state locking with DynamoDB Table.
    - Removing resource from a statefile to avoid  destroy.
       - Example: terraform state rm aws_dynamodb_table.terraform_lock
       - Remove or comment the resource block in the Terraform block.
    - Deleting commits with git reset
+      - Git Reset types are HARD,SOFT AND MIXED(Default).
+      - Hard reset will delete commits and files so which results on dataloss.
+         - git reset --hard HEAD~5 (or) git reset --hard <commit-id>
+      - Soft reset will delete commits not files nut files will be staged so we can create as a new commit.
+         - git reset --soft  HEAD~5 (or) git reset --soft <commit-id>
+      - Mixed reset work like as an soft reset and it is default.  or Mixed reset will delete commits but files will be unstaged so we need to add and commit.
+         - git reset --mixed HEAD~5 (or) git reset --mixed <commit-id>

+   - Revertiong changes with git revert
+      - The challenge with git reevert is commits get deleted.
+      - Using git revert we can revert changes without deleting commits.
+      - This can be achieved by removing the changes and creating a new commit.
+         - git revert <commit-id>

+   - Deleting and Restoring branches
+      - git branch -D <branch-name>  #delete local branch
+      - git push origin -d <branch-name>   #delete remote branch
+      - we can restore deleted branches using git reflog and checkout commits.
+      - Create a branch you want and branch is restored.

+   - Cherry-pick can be used to merge specific commit from one branch to another branch.
+      - git cherry-pick <commit-id>   #To get specific commit in another branch  (or)

+   - Cherry-pick commits
+      - I want to take a commit in demo branch and merge it with dev branch.
+      - git checkout dev && git cherry-pick <commit-id-in-demo-branch>
+      - cherry-pick is good choice for hotfix